SDCC: "Batman: The Killing Joke" Cast & Crew Debuts Film at Comic-Con International

 Various names were discussed – Harras suggested either Quinn or Quentin (most likely the former, but the latter has been reported, as well), Liefeld initially had the name “Cyber” on the sketches and Simonson, while writing the scripts for his first appearance referred to the character as Commander-X (Simonson later pointed out that she was using the name “Commander-X” merely as a placeholder until an official name was chosen – Liefeld did not know this, though, so when he read the script, he thought that Simonson planned on using the name Commander-X).
 Liefeld eventually suggested calling the character Cable.
 That’s, of course, the name that ended up being used.

-Okay, so Liefeld came up with the design of the character, the general back story for the character and the name of the character.
+Okay, so Liefeld came up with the design of the character and the name of the character.
 When Cable made his first appearance in New Mutants #87, the story was written by Simonson and drawn by Liefeld.

 Stryfe, the arch-enemy of Cable, also debuted in the same issue of New Mutants as Cable.
 Again, Stryfe was from that same set of sketches by Liefeld as Cable (as was most of the Mutant Liberation Front that Sryfe led).